nullscreen/bark/README.md

     - `MobileCoreServices` - for file MIME type detection on uploaded images
 4. In your `AppDelegate.h` file,  `#import "SBBark.h"`, and add `<SBBarkDelegate>` to the delegate list.
 5. Set `self.window` equal to the SBWindow subclass, as shown below - make sure to set `bark.repositoryName` to the name of the repository you want to submit issues to.
+6. [Register for an ImageShack API key](http://imageshack.us/api_request/).
+As of now, GitHub doesn't allow image uploads directly through their API.
+Because of this, all uploads are done through the ImageShack API, and then automatically embedded in the markdown when an issue is created.

 ```objc
 #import "SBWindow.h"